“Big enough to supply, small enough to care!”

 UCL, formerly known as Union Co-operative Limited, was formed in 1924 and the suppliers were Co-op members before the conversion to a company.
 We have a very loyal and committed group of raw material suppliers who have a real stake in the business.
 As all saw millers know, the key to a sustainable business is a long term supply of raw material.

-The round logs or saw logs are cut into boards by Link frame saws.
 The boards are then passed through a board edger to “square off” the boards.
 The boards, commonly known as “planks” are then stacked and dried in kilns.
 The stacking of the boards into the stacking bays is done manually.

 The boards are then trimmed, cut to size and finished in the drymill.
 We have recently installed Leadermac planers in our drymills to improve the quality and the finish of the boards.